Legal

 5. Third-Party Cookies

 The Service loads a JavaScript file from OpenAI's content delivery network (cdn.platform.openai.com) to power the AI chat interface.
 This script may set its own cookies or use browser storage mechanisms to maintain the state of the chat session.
-These cookies are governed by OpenAI's Privacy Policy.
+These cookies are covered by OpenAI's Privacy Policy.

 We do not control third-party cookies and are not responsible for their content or how third parties use the data they collect.
 You can block third-party cookies in your browser settings; however, this may affect the functionality of the AI chat interface.